 1 - 4 Toggles the selected camera alarm enable between Normal and Scheduled.
-The factory default is Normal (not scheduled).
+The factory default is "Normal").

 When Normal enable mode is selected, camera alarm event types selected through the Alarm Enable Type menu (see previous page) will generate an alarm.
-Similarly, when Scheduled enable mode is selected, the same camera alarm event will only generate an alarm if the current time and day of the week fall within the On and Off times specified in the Set Alarm Enable Schedule menu (see above).
+Similarly, when Scheduled enable mode is selected, the same camera alarm event will only generate an alarm if the current time and day of the week fall within the On and Off times specified in the "Set Alarm Enable Schedule" menu on page 13.
 Camera alarm events occurring outside of the On and Off times specified will be ignored when the Scheduled enable mode is selected.